SegmentationBLWX/sssegmentation/docs/Tutorials.md

 backbone_builder.register('MobileNet', MobileNet)
 ```

-From this, you can also call `backbone_builder.build` to build your own defined backbone class as well as the original supported backbone classes.
+Once registered, you can use `backbone_builder.build(...)` to instantiate either your custom backbone or any of the existing ones.

-Finally, the users could jump to the [`ssseg/modules/models/backbones` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones) in SSSegmentation to read more source codes of the supported backbone classes and thus better learn how to customize the backbone classes in SSSegmentation.
+To gain a deeper understanding, refer to the existing implementation of supported backbones in the [`ssseg/modules/models/backbones`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones) directory.

 ## Customize Losses